 Things are made even worse by the fact that departments operating independently create misaligned priorities, making it challenging to achieve overarching organisational goals.
-Messaging becomes patchy as each siloed unit follows its agenda, hampering collaboration.
+Messaging becomes patchy as each siloed unit follows its agenda, hampering both communication and coordination.
 Indeed, Nielsen found that 70% of marketers will make major decisions alone, without consulting other departments.
-Similar oversights dominate all kinds of organisational operations.
+This means that the messaging reaching both existing and potential members is disjointed, potentially causing confusion and reducing overall satisfaction.